odennav/icinga-monitoring-alerting-system/README.md

 sudo systemctl restart icinga2.service
 ```

-Confirm the check for `10.33.10.1/icingaweb2 on the icinga web frontend.
-It should be reported as "OK".
+Confirm the check for `10.33.10.1/icingaweb2` on the icinga web frontend.
+It should be reported as `OK`.

 -----